 A National Recreation Trail is a trail that is recognized for providing recreation access to rural and urban communities, economic development through tourism, and healthy recreation opportunities.
-Each trail must demonstrate that it represents its region, supports a diverse community, and is among Americas best trails.
+Each trail must demonstrate that it represents its region, supports a diverse community, and is among America’s best trails.

-The National Trails System Act of 1968 authorized creation of a national system of trails including National Recreation Trails.
+The National Trails System Act of 1968 authorized the creation of a national system of trails including National Recreation Trails.
 National Recreation Trails may be designated by the Secretary of Interior or the Secretary of Agriculture to recognize exemplary trails of local and regional significance.

-There are three designated national Recreation Trails on the West Fork of Rock Creek.
-They are the Silver Run Ski Trail (trail #102), Wild Bill Lake Trail (trail #62) and the Basin Lakes Trail (trail #61)
+There are three designated National Recreation Trails on the West Fork of Rock Creek.
+They are the Silver Run Ski Trail (trail #102), Wild Bill Lake Trail (trail #62), and the Basin Lakes Trail (trail #61)